Spotlight: SmartFrame’s Hyper Zoom feature

 A key pillar of our enhanced presentation suite of offerings, Hyper Zoom delivers multiple benefits for those looking to share and display high-resolution images.

-Whether you’re a photographer capturing detailed-packed landscapes or a company that wants to have users scrutinize the finer details of their products, Hyper Zoom delivers the best and easiest solution.
+Whether you’re a photographer capturing detail-packed landscapes or a company that wants to let users scrutinize the finer details of their products, Hyper Zoom delivers the best and easiest solution.

 What is Hyper Zoom?